-Entrepreneur and high-level networker, Rejean Gauthier has developed a simple and effective method to help you establish this type of relationship with your current contacts and to significantly expand your network.
-In this book, he unveils strategies to be implemented on the spot to get closer to the people likely to propel you to success.
+Entrepreneur and high-level networker Rejean Gauthier has developed a simple and effective method to help you establish this type of relationship with your current contacts and to significantly expand your network.
+In this book, he unveils strategies you can use to get closer to the people likely to propel you to success.
 How can I reach out to others and make new contacts?
 How can I target high-potential relationships?
 How do I maintain these relationships?
 What are the best ways to take care of my network?
 He responds concretely to all these questions, explaining in particular how to become an active listener and a master of follow-up thanks to the new tool that is the RG Scale.
 In addition to clear advice and an effective approach, this book features testimonials from business people and students about how networking has changed their lives.

-Whether you are a post-secondary student, a young entrepreneur or a self-employed worker, enter the networking jungle and wake up the Tarzan or Jane inside you!
+Whether you are an entrepreneur, a professional, a manager or a self-employed worker, enter the networking jungle and wake up the Tarzan or Jane inside you!